Data Management

 Always remember the tools cannot provide enough without them being a part of a more considerable practice to support the organization’s needs.
 The organization should work as one team.
 Data, information, and knowledge across the organization are the enabler to help with the coordination and collaboration of all organizational functions, teams, and roles, including automated technology.

-Data Lifecycle Management conclusion
+Data Lifecycle Management Conclusion

 Data Lifecycle Management as a practice is vital for all organizations.
 Holistic data management should not be an afterthought but a critical strategic capability of an organization.
 Key roles that an organization may consider are data trustee, data custodian, data steward, data owner, and data manager.